shakyShane/laravel4-backbone-marionette/readme.md

 3. Uses RequireJs for AMD.
 4. Uses the Jasmine Testing Framework.
 5. Uses Karma to Run the tests.
-6. Has a build-task built in.
+6. Has pre-configured build-tasks.
+7. Has Sass & Live-reload support.

 ## Clone the repo
 First you need to pull down this repo.
 Here we cloning it into a directory called `projectDir`